 - 1. The NOP and all other public notices issued by the City in conjunction with the project. - 2.
-The Draft PEIR for the Santa Ana General Plan Update. - 3.
-All comments submitted by agencies or members of the public during the 45-day comment period on the Draft PEIR and the 20-day extension to the comment period. - 4.
-The Final PEIR for the Santa Ana General Plan Update, including comments received on the Draft PEIR, responses to those comments, and technical appendices. - 5.
-The Recirculated Draft PEIR for the Santa Ana General Plan Update. - 6.
-All comments submitted by agencies or members of the public during the 45-day comment period on the Recirculated Draft PEIR. - 7.
-The Final Recirculated PEIR for the Santa Ana General Plan Update, including comments received on the Recirculated Draft PEIR, responses to those comments, and technical appendices. - 8.
-The Mitigation Monitoring and Reporting Plan for the project. - 9.
-All findings, resolutions, and ordinances adopted by the City in connection with the General Plan Update, and all documents cited or referred to therein. - 10.
-All reports, studies, memoranda, maps, staff reports, or other planning documents relating to the project prepared by the City, consultants to the City, or responsible or trustee agencies with respect to the City's compliance with the requirements of CEQA and with respect to the City's action on the Santa Ana General Plan Update. - 11.
+All comments submitted by agencies or members of the public during the 45-day comment periods on the Draft PEIR and the 20-day extension to the comment period. - 3.
+The Final PEIR for the Santa Ana General Plan Update, including comments received on the Draft PEIR, responses to those comments, and technical appendices. - 4.
+The Mitigation Monitoring and Reporting Plan for the project. - 5.
+All findings, resolutions, and ordinances adopted by the City in connection with the General Plan Update, and all documents cited or referred to therein. - 6.
+All reports, studies, memoranda, maps, staff reports, or other planning documents relating to the project prepared by the City, consultants to the City, or responsible or trustee agencies with respect to the City's compliance with the requirements of CEQA and with respect to the City's action on the Santa Ana General Plan Update. - 7.
 All documents submitted to the City by other public agencies or members of the public in connection with the General Plan Update PEIR up through project approval.
-Matters of common knowledge to the City, including, but not limited to federal, state, and local laws and regulations. - 12.
-Any documents expressly cited or referenced in these findings, in addition to those cited above.

-13. Any other materials required for the record of proceedings by Public Resources Code section 21167.6, subdivision (e).
+Matters of common knowledge to the City, including, but not limited to federal, state, and local laws and regulations. - 8.
+Any documents expressly cited or referenced in these findings, in addition to those cited above. - 9.
+Any other materials required for the record of proceedings by Public Resources Code section 21167.6, subdivision (e).